Director Emeritus, Penn Memory Center

 After eight years directing the Penn Memory Center and 25 years as a faculty member at the University of Pennsylvania, Steven Arnold, MD has announced he will move to Massachusetts General Hospital/Harvard Medical School in Boston to serve as the Translational Neurology Head of the new Integrated Brain Center

-Dr. Steven E. Arnold is a Professor of Psychiatry and Neurology at the University of Pennsylvania Perelman School of Medicine, and Director of the Penn Memory Center.
-He is board certified in both psychiatry and neurology.
+Dr. Steven E. Arnold was a Professor of Psychiatry and Neurology at the University of Pennsylvania Perelman School of Medicine, and Director of the Penn Memory Center.

 Dr. Arnold received his MD from Boston University.
 He completed a residency in Psychiatry at the New York State Psychiatric Institute / Columbia Presbyterian Medical Center, and in Neurology at the University of Iowa.
 He also completed a fellowship in Behavioral Neurology / Cognitive Neuroscience and was a post-doctoral associate in Neuroanatomy there.